Cosmo-Tech/cosmotech-api-python-client/docs/TwingraphApi.md

     # example passing only required values which don't have defaults set
     try:
+        # Import a new version of a twin graph
         api_response = api_instance.import_graph(organization_id, twin_graph_import)
         pprint(api_response)
     except cosmotech_api.ApiException as e: